 WWH has set a goal to provide 30,000 hearing tests for children who otherwise wouldn’t have access.
 Peru is in particular need due.
 They have a shortage of audiology services, with only 10 audiologists in a country of almost 32 million people.
 They also suffer limited access to hearing aids due to a low average monthly income of around $600.
 Interestingly, while hearing loss remains an underserved area in healthcare, the Peruvian government has committed to developing a universal hearing screening program.
 When fully implemented, all babies would be tested at birth.
 At present, only 20% of children are screened, so there remains a huge gap in services, resources, and programming for children with hearing loss.

 One key piece in solving the global hearing healthcare crisis is the ability to improve access to simple, inexpensive, and reliable testing.
 As an ENT physician at CHEO, I see the same problems in Canada’s North and rural areas.
 It is clear that a better understanding of the causes, types, and location of people with hearing loss is needed to advocate for the resources required for hearing rehabilitation.
 One of the exciting aspects of this Peru project is that it will be the first time that data from Peru will be collected in a single large database that can be used to help us understand hearing loss.

-SHOEBOX worked with WWH by providing the iPad audiometers, support, software, and access to a global medical database.
+SHOEBOX worked with WWH by providing the mobile audiometers, support, software, and access to a global medical database.
 The CHEO team provided medical support, nursing, volunteer training, and documentation.
 Together with the other volunteers, there were about 20 people participating in the mission.
 The entire team worked with 3 local coordinators to visit clinics, schools, and orphanages, providing hearing screening and medical services followed by rehabilitation where needed.

 Some of the time was also spent on educational work.
 Lectures were given to students, speech pathologists, community physicians, technicians, and ENT residents on various ear-related pathologies and skills.
 At the end of the trip, 40 new technicians were trained and left behind to continue the work.